 Ethical Investment options – investments that aim to exclude activities considered harmful to society and the environment.

 A Wealthify Investment ISA, for example, contains up to 20 funds, which in return can hold thousands of underlying investments.

 4. Consider your Investment ISA allowance

 Your ISA allowance totals £20,000 each tax year, and you can invest this into any type of Investment ISA.
 You won't pay income or capital gains tax on any returns you make.
-The deadline to use your 2018/2019 allowance is midnight on 5th April 2019, when your new allowance will refresh for the next tax year.
+And you have until the end of tax year to use your allowance, otherwise you'll lose it forever.

 5. Learn about the different ways in which you can invest

 This means depositing a sum of money in one go – rather than paying in regularly.
 It can be any amount from £1 right up to your full ISA allowance of £20k.
 If you do this, you can still add to your investments regularly.